 🌿 Ingredients

-🫖 How to make tea concentrate
+🫖 How to make iced tea concentrate

-There are a two ways to make tea concentrate successfully.
-My favorite method is using the sun to do the steeping.
-Just fill a glass of jar with water, add your tea bags, and screw on the lid.
-Then pop it in the sun for the next 4-6 hours.
-Once you bring in the jars, remove the lids and take out the tea bags.
-I give them a gentle squeeze to get the extra liquid out.
-When you're ready to turn the concentrate into tea, just add 14 cups of water.
+Fill a glass jar with 2 cups of water, then add 12 tea bags and screw on the lid.
+Pop it in the sun for the next 4-6 hours.
+Once you bring in the jars, take out the tea bags and give them a gentle squeeze to get the extra liquid out.
+Store the sealed jar of concentrate in the fridge.

 🍋 Variations

 Several years ago I learned a secret for great tea at a delicious Mexican restaurant near our family's summer vacation spot.
-They put in one family sized black tea bag along with the green tea and fruit tea bags.
-Before this I was trying to make fruit flavored iced tea with only green tea and fruit tea.
-It just wasn't quite right.
-The black tea bag adds the perfect touch.
+They put in one family sized black tea bag along with green tea and fruit tea bags.

 Moral of the story: This recipe is incredibly flexible.
 Definitely feel free to mix it up and find the flavor and combinations that you like best.
 Here are our general recommendations for flavor profiles:

-- Fruit Flavored Tea: 2 family sized black tea bags (or 6 single sized black tea bags) + 4 individual sized green tea bags + 2 single sized fruit flavored tea bags
+- For fruit flavored tea: 6 single sized black tea bags (or 2 family sized*) + 4 single sized green tea bags + 2 single sized fruit flavored tea bags.
+Our favorite fruit flavors are cranberry pomegranate, wild berry zinger, and citrus sunrise.

 🙋 Questions & Answers

-My rule of thumb is for every 2 cups of water I use 12 tea bags, which will make enough concentrate for 1 gallon of tea.
-As a note: 1 family size tea bag = 3 regular size tea bags.
-Of course, this recipe is more of a method, so no need to be exact.
-If you like your tea stronger then add an extra tea bag or two.
+This recipe is more of a method, so no need to be exact.
+If you want a strong iced tea concentrate then add an extra tea bag or two.
 If you prefer your tea lighter in flavor add one or two tea bags less.

 It depends.
 If you are making this on the stove or in the microwave you can stir the sweetener into the water right when it gets hot.
 If you are allowing the sun to warm the water, then I would suggest using a simple syrup to sweeten it (instructions for that are in the recipe card).

-📖 More recipes for a crowd
+📖 More summer recipes

 👋🏻 Connect with us!